robinboncoeur/Art/docs/writing/2DE-1stEd.md

 [ *Celeste* ]

 The front-door lock was too loud in the tiny hallway.
-When I pulled the door shut, the quiet inside the flat didn’t settle—it judged.
+When I pulled the door shut, the quiet inside the flat didn’t settle — it judged.
 I sighed.
 The tension did not loosen in my ribs.

-I flicked the kettle on—there's always tea.
+I flicked the kettle on.
+There's always tea.

 It was just for a month.